The introductory computer exercise using Python and the SUND toolbox¶

 About the background on the problem at hand

 Figure 1: The experimental data.
-A cancer cell line is stimulated with EGF at time point 5, and the response at EGFR-pY992 is measured
+A cancer cell line is stimulated with EGF at time point 5, and the response at Rp and R is measured

 Figure 2: The experimental data.
-A cancer cell line is stimulated with EGF at time point 5, and the response at EGFR-pY992 is measured
+A cancer cell line is stimulated with EGF at time point 5, and the response at Rp and R is measured

 Create a Python script and import the necessary packages

-Start by creating a file that ends in .py, for example main.py or main.ipynb if you prefer to work in notebooks, and open it in your favorite text editor (if you do not have a favorit editor yet use VS Code).
+Start by creating a file that ends in .py, for example main.py (or main.ipynb if you prefer to work in notebooks), and open it in your favourite text editor (if you do not have a favourite editor yet we recommend using VS codium/code).

 We need to import some packages to get access to functions not available in the standard version of Python.
 You will need numpy, matplotlib and json to start with.